 According to advertising researchers, the average consumer is exposed to three hundred to three thousand advertising messages each day.
-Newspapers, direct mail, branded clothing and shirt-slogans, flyers, and more may consciously or unconsciously increase the prospective buyer’s awareness of needed or desired products and services.
+Newspapers, direct mail, branded clothing and shirt slogans, flyers, and more may consciously or unconsciously increase the prospective buyer’s awareness of needed or desired products and services.

 Consumer competition is fierce.
 TV advertising is one of the best ways to get the attention of potential buyers.
 Afterward, the advertiser may seek to foster awareness, the first step necessary to encourage prospective buyer action.

 Without TV advertising, the only medium with sight, motion, and sound properties, the advertiser is limited to “flat” media.
-Radio ads have only sound, print ads, and billboard ads that have only sight to engage the viewer.
+Radio ads have only sound, print ads, and billboard ads with only sight to engage the viewer.
 Television is considered the dominant “mass medium.”
 TV advertising continues to offer the greatest potential to reach the largest number of prospective retail customers.

 Of course, not all advertisers want to reach every man, woman, and child in America.
-By segmenting potential viewers by age, race, and gender groups, advertisers select specific programs, channels, and networks for the best potential results.
+By segmenting potential viewers by age, race, and gender groups, advertisers select specific programs, channels, and networks for the best possible results.

 The true impact of TV advertising depends on the product advertised and the advertising continuity of the business.
 Some categories are more interesting, exciting, or entertaining than others.
-The advertiser’s creativity—the art of TV advertising—is also a key determinant in the message’s success.
+The advertiser’s creativity—the art of TV advertising—is also a key determinant of the message’s success.
 TV advertising and brand development have resulted in Tony the Tiger, now 65; Mr. Clean, almost 60 years old; The Pillsbury Dough Boy, a senior citizen, has even transcended the small screen to star in movies.

 TV advertising is also used to influence viewers’ perceptions and emotions.
 For example, after a harmful event, the advertiser may decide to tell the business’s story with TV advertising.
 Examples over the years show that positive corporate advertising campaigns can help viewers feel more positively about the firm.

 Cable TV’s share of advertising spend and revenues has continued to grow over the past decade.
 Satellite TV has also contributed to cable penetration growth.
 About 75% of American households have cable.
-Cable audiences have actually grown as media researchers predicted their demise.
-Cable programming—or the focus on content, content, content—is a natural fit for marketers searching for the narrowest target audiences.
+Cable audiences have grown as media researchers predicted their demise.
+Cable programming—or focusing on content, content, content—is a natural fit for marketers searching for the narrowest target audiences.
 Narrowcasting on special interest cable channels, including cooking, fitness, health, history, shopping, or home and garden, allows marketers to successfully niche market to an almost unlimited array of specialized audiences.

 TV advertising continues to evolve, grow, and thrive.
 Some recent trends in TV advertising include super-abbreviated spots of 15 seconds.
-The spots are cheaper to make and easier for small businesses to purchase.
+The sites are cheaper to make and easier for small businesses to purchase.
 Like a video ad that bursts onto a web page unannounced, the ultra-brief TV ad spot is so quick that viewers lack remote control reaction time.
 These TV ads are so brief; most viewers choose to watch and wait.

 Banner logo ads and flickering or scrolling superimposed ads may appear during a national sporting event.
 Streaming headlines on some TV stations may seem like they’re from the newsroom, but corporate advertisers and their logos are often present in these news streams.